veg/CAPHEINE/docs/usage.md

 ### Resource requests

 Whilst the default requirements set within the pipeline will hopefully work for most people and with most input data, you may find that you want to customise the compute resources that the pipeline requests.
 Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
-For most of the pipeline steps, if the job exits with any of the error codes specified [here](https://github.com/nf-core/rnaseq/blob/4c27ef5610c87db00c3c5a3eed10b1d161abf575/conf/base.config#L18) it will automatically be resubmitted with higher resources request (2 x original, then 3 x original).
-If it still fails after the third attempt then the pipeline execution is stopped.
+You can use Nextflow's error and retry strategies to resubmit tasks with increased resources when appropriate.

 To change the resource requests, please see the [max resources](https://nf-co.re/docs/usage/configuration#max-resources) and [tuning workflow resources](https://nf-co.re/docs/usage/configuration#tuning-workflow-resources) section of the nf-core website.

 ### Custom Containers

-In some cases, you may wish to change the container or conda environment used by a pipeline steps for a particular tool.
-By default, nf-core pipelines use containers and software from the [biocontainers](https://biocontainers.pro/) or [bioconda](https://bioconda.github.io/) projects.
+In some cases, you may wish to change the container or conda environment used by a pipeline step for a particular tool.
+By default, this pipeline uses containers and software from the [BioContainers](https://biocontainers.pro/) or [Bioconda](https://bioconda.github.io/) projects.
 However, in some cases the pipeline specified version maybe out of date.

 To use a different container from the default container or conda environment specified in a pipeline, please see the [updating tool versions](https://nf-co.re/docs/usage/configuration#updating-tool-versions) section of the nf-core website.

 ### Custom Tool Arguments

-A pipeline might not always support every possible argument or option of a particular tool used in pipeline.
-Fortunately, nf-core pipelines provide some freedom to users to insert additional parameters that the pipeline does not include by default.
+This pipeline may not expose every possible argument of each tool.
+Fortunately, nf-core-style pipelines provide some freedom to users to insert additional parameters that the pipeline does not include by default.
+Where needed, you can extend or override arguments in your own configuration using Nextflow's `withLabel:` selectors and module argument patterns.

 To learn how to provide additional arguments to a particular tool of the pipeline, please see the [customising tool arguments](https://nf-co.re/docs/usage/configuration#customising-tool-arguments) section of the nf-core website.